 Western New York is facing a perfect storm of economic pressures.
-The loss of federal funding, cost increases, and declining tourism are straining the region’s nonprofit sector at a critical moment.
+The loss of federal funding, cost increases and declining tourism are straining the region’s nonprofit sector at a critical moment.
 With nearly 10,000 jobs already lost, low-income and marginalized communities—those who rely most heavily on nonprofit services—are bearing the greatest burden.

 The philanthropic community’s goal in working together is to help protect and strengthen the community, while encouraging innovation and reimagining how to best use community resources for long-term resilience.